Adzz/live_view_talk/talk.md

 We are Duffel so we are making travel painless.
 So naturally that includes Time Travel.

-Our app is going to let us buy tickets for time travel / list previous journies.
-Whenever we make a change in our app, we need to ensure that we can't edit the past.
-So past tickets can't be changed, past seating arrangements can't be changed.
-Past passenger names, luggage allowances... cannot be changed.
+Our app is going to let us buy tickets for time travel and list previous journeys.
+We can delete and edit a ticket.

+Now there is some FE exclusive state - show / hide the modal.
+There is also essential business logic, like for example authorization and deadlines around when you can edit a ticket.

+We can imagine that each travel provider sets a deadline for edits that may be different from each other.
+That is probably kept in the code rather than a db and there should be a single source of truth for it in the codebase.

+So where someone looks for the date of travel in the XML is going to differ between airlines but the logic of "don't allow edits after this date" is not.
+So the part we can re-use is "don't edit after this date", we just have to have a step that extracts the correct date for each travel provider.

-That means we have business logic spanning contexts, spanning events / actions that we can take.
+Essentially what I'm getting at is we have business logic spanning contexts; spanning events / actions that we can take.
+That means a changeset or even a Multi doesn't necessarily feel like a good fit.
+Sagas get closer but I am not yet convinced that a Saga is the right place way to add tracing for example.
+They feel like they are more about trying to enable distributed transactions.

-The problem we need to get to is a sharing of business logic across contexts.
-Authorisation is a good example but also time based issues a la HM.
-Also tracing.

 Thinking of it like middleware can give us extra benefits too; we can process that middleware with different semantics.
-Like, fail fast, collect errors, with / rollback...
+Like, fail fast, collect errors, with rollback or not...

-We'll come back and finalize the example when we know what we are doing with it.

 ### Changesets, Multis and Sagas.